Hack4Eugene/SpeedUpAmerica/README.md

 # Speed Up America

-SpeedUpAmerica vision is to provide on the ground truth about the Internet in America.
-This emerging national broadband map aims to provides transparency: real Internet speeds received, actual prices paid, and level of service experienced.
-We see this approach as a better solution to national broadband mapping than that currently used by the FCC.
+SpeedUpAmerica provides on the ground truth about the Internet in America.
+Our national and localized broadband maps provide transparency: real Internet speeds received, actual prices paid, and level of service experienced.
+This information helps guide public and private investments in Internet infrastructure to the places that need it the most.
+We also see this approach as a better solution to national broadband mapping than that currently used by the FCC.

 If you are a software developer, [we would love your help and we can pay you for your time](https://github.com/Hack4Eugene/SpeedUpAmerica/wiki)!